makeandymake/agusmakmun.github.io/_posts/2018-11-29-networked-lights-with-esp8266-and-raspberrypi.markdown

 {% endhighlight %}

 This is a simple example that starts off switched off, turns green at 7am and then white at 9am.
-You can add additional logic if you want more steps in your lights (in mine I have them start off red and slowly fade through yellow to white to simulate a sunrise then I have additional logic that sets them to my kids favourite colours during the day).
+You can add additional logic if you want more steps in your lights (in mine I have them start off red at 5am and slowly fade through yellow to white to simulate a sunrise then I have additional logic that sets them to my kids favourite colours during the day).

+You can fire up the web server by simply typing `sudo python app.py` on the command line and then you can visit the server in your browser using it's hostname or IP to see if it's working.
+Assuming the name of your Pi on the network is "mypi" you should be able to see your Pi at `http://mypi.local:999` and the output in your browser should be something like `255,0,0,255`.

+You can now disable the web server using `ctrl+c`

+Next we need it to boot up automatically when the Pi is switched on.
+That's easy, just type `crontab -e` on the command line and then scroll to the bottom and add the following line:

+`@reboot /home/pi/app.py`

+Then just to be sure, reboot the Pi (`sudo reboot`) and then test the URL in the browser again.
+If all is well, you can move onto putting the software onto the ESP8266!

 The ESP8266
 ==